lindstromscott/Computable-Centering-Methods/README.md

-The following code generates the data and prints the example from the article.
+Pasting the following code into the console generates the data and prints the example from the article.

 rand('seed', 0);
 randn('seed', 0);